avivzusim/KnockbackModule/README.md

 game.Players.PlayerAdded:Connect(onPlayerAdded)
 ```

-Apply knockback to a player by both a primary knockback direction and an additional direction to combine with the player's look vector
+Apply knockback to a player by both a primary knockback direction and an additional direction to combine with the player's look vector:

 ```lua
 -- Load the KnockbackModule